csomgyula/sandbox/attic/sat/doc/3-SAT/clause_solution_map.md

 ## match

-representing clauses and solutions with words, satisfaction can be mapped to a pattern matching problem, put simply a solution solves a problem if it matches all its clauses
+representiing clauses and solutions with words, satisfaction can be mapped to a pattern matching problem, put simply a solution solves a problem if it matches all its clauses

 where matches defined for letters and words as follows: